magister Stephanus de Langetun

 ¶William de Montibus, of pious memory, chancellor of the church of Lincoln, died after

-was restored to England, his body was translated to the church of Lincoln, where it was
+Easter.3 The following year, after Christianity had been restored to England, his body was translated to the church of Lincoln, where it was

 interred with due reverence.